 Reporting is an important part of irrigation controllers, especially for commercial, horticulture and agriculture systems.
 Reporting and Alerts are commonly found in AC controllers only and require access to the internet.

 - Electrical Diagnostic, and more.

 The other benefit is the alerts that can be set up on certain reports and send an SMS or Email to the owner.

-WiFi controllers offer a large range of features, such as the reporting and alerts as mentioned above, but also weather prediction.
+WiFi controllers offer many features, such as the reporting and alerts mentioned above and weather prediction.
 The big benefit is being able to access and control your irrigation from anywhere in the world.
-WiFi controllers require access to the Internet but for rural or remote areas there is a way to get around the problem.
-Using a burner mobile phone and hot-spotting to the controller, you can access all the features of the WiFi controllers without having to set up an internet modem.
+WiFi controllers require access to the Internet, but there is a way to get around the problem for rural or remote areas.
+Using a burner mobile phone and hot-spotting to the controller, you can access all the WiFi controllers' features without having to set up an internet modem.

-Weather prediction is a great tool to help prevent over or under watering during the varying weather elements. the weather prediction can adjust your system to water more when it expects dry and hot periods and to cut the irrigation watering when rain or high winds are expected.
+Weather prediction is a great tool to help prevent over or under watering during the varying weather elements.
+The weather prediction can adjust your system to water more when it expects dry and hot periods and cut the irrigation watering when rain or high winds are expected.
 This feature can really save your crops, money and time.
-Most controllers connect to the nearest weather station in your area, but a few offer the option to have a dedicated weather station on your GPS location for an additional fee.
+Most controllers connect to the nearest weather station in your area.
+Still, a few offer the option to have a dedicated weather station on your GPS location for an additional fee.

 Landscape & Residential

-For a Landscape or Residential system, you can probably go without the reports, WiFi, sensors and alerts of the advance controllers.
+For a Landscape or Residential system, you can probably go without the reports, WiFi, sensors, and advance controllers' alerts.

 Things to consider: